School Holiday Programs

 How Long Do the Sessions Run?

-Session length will depend on the program selected and the amount of time students/participants will spend on site.
+Session length variest (between 90-120 minutes) and will depend on the program selected and the year level of the student group attending.

 How Much Does it Cost?